 It's not fair to expect the network to act as a conduit for direct criticism of specific unions, union federations, and/or other sections of the labour movement.
 The same applies to eulogies and self-promotion.
 These may or may not be warranted — we're not in a positon to know.
-Please raise your issues generally, so that the network becomes a hub for constructive dialogue, rather than a vehicle for alpha egos, flame wars and bun fights!
+Please raise your issues generally, so that the network can remain a hub for constructive dialogue, rather than a vehicle for alpha egos, service advertisement, flame wars or bun fights!

 Your discussion needs to be relevant in some way to people from other countries.
-This means seeking a broad perspective.
-What you perceive as a breach of rights in your country may seem very mild by others' standards!
-Similarly, your hardest won victory may seem oddly commonplace in other countries.
-One way around this is to write the piece as a discussion of what the labour movements could learn from your experience.
+This means always seeking a broad perspective.
+Remember, what you perceive as a breach of rights in your country may seem very liberal by other members' standards!
+Similarly, your hardest won victory may seem oddly trivial to those in other countries.
+One way around this is to write the piece as a discussion of what the labour movements could learn from your organizing experience.

-• Your ideas need to be grounded in evidence (facts and experience), rather than postures and assertions.
-In keeping with this, we ask you to declare any vested interests, affiliations, relevant political and/or employment influences, so that readers know where you are coming from.
+• Your ideas need to be grounded in evidence (facts and experience), rather than just postures and assertions.
+In keeping with this, we also ask you to declare any vested interests, affiliations, relevant political and/or employment influences so that readers know where you are coming from.

 • We wish to acknowledge your authorship.
 We also agree to remove any item later on, at your request, unless it is not within our power to do so.

 • We allow fair and open criticism of all work published (through online comments).
-Some of this you may not like.
-If you feel you have been attacked in a personal manner, or that your work is being/has been belittled in an offensive manner, please let us know.
+Some of this you may not appreciate.
+If you feel you have been attacked in a personal manner, or that your work is being/has been belittled in an offensive manner, please let us know immediately.
 If your complaint is reasonable then the comment(s) will be removed.

 Our team of national editors has built the world's largest database of unions.
 Much of their work is available online here.
 As you can imagine, we get the odd(!) email demanding that we include/exclude certain bodies.
-In order to keep things transparent we have developed the following criteria to determine which unions are included.
-Such parameters are necessary in order to keep the database to a manageable size.
+In order to keep things transparent we have developed the following criteria.
+Such parameters are also necessary in order to keep the database within a manageable size.

 A note to national editors:

-You are welcome to send in details for any and every union you find, although you may like to apply the 'more than 200 members' rule.
-Anything you send will be entered in the database.
-These criteria will then be applied afterwards, so that some unions you add are in the database, but not displayed in the directory.
+You are welcome to add details for any and every union you find, although we would ask you to apply the 'more than 200 members' rule.
+These criteria can be applied afterwards, so that some unions you add are in the database, but not displayed in the directory.
 If need be, we are happy to develop a customised interface for you.

 1) Single employer unions